Fragment of a linen shroud

 This image may be used under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
 For uses not covered under the Creative Commons license, or to license images for commercial uses,

-please contact the Egypt Centre.
+please contact the institution directly.

 - Description